big-data-lab-team/big-data-lab-team.github.io/MEETINGS.md

 * Schedule:
   * `sim` and `sam` [1 hour max]: every Thursday at 9am.
   * `boutiques` [15 min max]: every Friday at 3pm.

+# One-to-one meetings

+* To discuss your own progress and objectives.
+* Custom schedule, talk with Tristan.